mnemnion/gork/doc/orcish.md

 Any byte which succeeds in this first pass is a cha.
 Orcs hear and speak in cha.

 The next attempt is to parse a number.
 Anything in the range [a-f0-9] will parse as a number, these chaz being known as numbaz.
-Barring any other character, an Orc will eat numbaz until his stack is full, then push another one.
+Barring any other character, an Orc will eat numbaz until the stack width is filled, then push another one.
 A 16 bit Orc eats numbaz 4 at a type, a 32 bit Orc eats 8.

 Numbaz are always and only hexidecimal.
 No exceptions.